DayneSorvisto/characteristic-function-library/README.md

 # Algebraic Data Analysis Library

-This repository is a practical implmentaton of ideas from an emerging field called algebraic statistics that can be applied to real world data.
+This repository is a practical implementaton of ideas from an emerging field called algebraic statistics that can be applied to real world data.

 - "Algebraic Statistics" by Peter Bühlmann and Sara van de Geer.
 [PDF]
 - "Algebraic Statistics for Computational Biology" by Mathias Drton.
 [PDF]